-Supervised By Louis Laves-Webb, LCSW, LPC-S and Sunny Lansdale, PhD, LPC-S
+Supervised By Louis Laves-Webb, LCSW, LPC-S

 I am a relationally-focused clinician dedicated to helping others reach their full potential.
 I offer a safe space for anyone to share whatever they need and be whatever they need to be.
 I am relationally focused because I believe we can experience greater awareness and understanding of ourselves, others and our struggles from exploring how we experience the past and present relationships in our lives.

 These struggles can manifest in many different forms which can include anxiety, depression, addiction, and unresolved trauma.
 Within the therapeutic relationship, I work with unconscious impulses and defenses that block the flow of energy and keep us stuck on repeat.
 Many of these conflicts are unconscious reenactments of childhood dynamics.

 Clinically, I work to release these internal conflicts and reintroduce the fragmented parts of ourselves that have broken off in order to adapt to difficult times and situations.
 By integrating these parts, we feel more whole and authentic in who we are.
 This, in turn, brings vitality to our lives.
 As a therapist, I meet my clients where they are and set a pace that is both comfortable yet challenging.